AlexandrC/Javascript-address-book/README.md

 A nakonec přidej možnost mezi frameworky vyhledávat.
 Veškeré nově přidané funkce pokryj testy.
 Dokončený úkol nahraj do Git repozitáře a pošli nám na něj odkaz.

+English description

+Javascript Framework.
+REST api to collect various version of Javascript Frameworks.

+Consist of name, version, deprecation date and hypeLevel.
+The point of the application is to save it in database.
+1. Save and edit delete and get Frameworks
+2. Make sure that you cannot add Frameworks with the same name and version